SAP/curated-resources-for-domain-driven-design/blog/0004-how-to-develop-aggregates.md

 Domain-Driven Design (DDD) is a software design discipline that focuses on modeling the domain and its concepts.
 DDD enables developers in creating software that is expressive, maintainable, and aligned with business demands and goals.

-The **aggregate** is crucial concept in DDD.
+The **aggregate** a is crucial concept in DDD.
 Aggregates are groups of domain objects that belong in one transactional boundary by managing complexity, ensuring consistency, and defining limits in their domain models.

 **Remark:** The code examples are meant as an inspiration and might be neither functional nor complete.